C. J. Dennis: Biography

-C. J. Dennis was born in Auburn, South Australia the first of three sons to Irish-born parents James Dennis (born 1828) and his second wife Katherine "Kate" Frances (nee Tobin) (1851-1890), both had emigrated to Australia in the 1860s, his father leased hotels in Auburn, and then later in Watervale, Gladstone and Laura.
-His mother suffered ill health, so Clarrie (as he was known) was raised initially by his great-aunts, then went away to school, Christian Brothers College, Adelaide as a teenager.
+Dennis was born in Auburn, South Australia, the first of three sons to Irish-born parents James Dennis (born 1828) and his second wife Katherine "Kate" Frances (née Tobin) (1851–1890), both had emigrated to Australia in the 1860s, his father leased hotels in, successively, Auburn, Watervale, Gladstone and Laura.
+His mother suffered ill health, so Clarrie (as he was known) was raised initially by his great-aunts, then went away to school, Christian Brothers College, Adelaide, as a teenager.

-Dennis left school at 17 and worked as a junior clerk for an Adelaide stock and station and wool-buying firm, by the age of 19 he was employed as a solicitor's clerk.
+Dennis left school at 17 and worked as a junior clerk for an Adelaide stock and station and wool-buying firm; by the age of 19 he was employed as a solicitor's clerk.
 It was while he was working in this job that, like banker's clerk Banjo Paterson before him, his first poem was published under the pseudonym "The Best of the Six".
-He later went on to publish in The Worker, under his own name, and as "Den", and in The Bulletin.
+He went on to publish in The Worker, under his own name, and as "Den", and in The Bulletin.
 His collected poetry was published by Angus & Robertson.

 He joined the literary staff of The Critic in 1897, and after a spell doing odd jobs around Broken Hill, returned to The Critic, serving for a time c.
 1904 as editor, to be succeeded by Conrad Eitel.
 In 1906 he co-founded and edited The Gadfly as a literary magazine; it ceased publication in 1909.

-Dennis himself left The Gadfly and Adelaide for Melbourne in November 1907.
+Dennis left The Gadfly and Adelaide for Melbourne in November 1907.
 In 1908, he camped with the artist Hal Waugh at Toolangi, north-east of Melbourne, near Healesville.
 Toolangi was his home for most of the rest of his life.
-C. J. Dennis married Margaret Herron in 1917.
+Dennis married Margaret Herron in July 1917.
 She published two novels and a biography of Dennis called Down the Years.

-From 1922 he served as staff poet on the Melbourne Herald.
+His first poem to achieve national recognition was entered in the Bulletin contest for a national song in 1908.
+The Real Australian Austra-laise won a special prize akin to the people's choice.
+This poem was re-published several times in Dennis's later works and in 1915 it was reprinted by the government as a marching song for the First AIF.
+Dennis's reference to the generic great Australian adjective in this poem has ensured the relevance of the poem for all subsequent generations.